SoundMoose/SoundMoose/README.md

 ## Usage

-> Fork/Clone this repo, create a branch and hack away!
+Fork/Clone this repo, create a branch and hack away!
 Feel free to create a pull request with any suggested changes or bug-fixes.

 ### Installing Dependencies

-NOTE: You will require API keys in order to make the app run on your local machine, please contact the team for help getting set up with these!
+NOTE: You will require API keys in order to make the app run on your local machine.
+Please contact the team for help getting set up with these!

 Once you have your key file, from within the root directory, to build dev version: